Let’s make maths fun!

 The National Young Mathematicians’ Awards is a fantastic opportunity for children to develop their maths skills and I am delighted that Sum Games Limited has been given the opportunity to sponsor Explore Learning’s event this year.
 What makes the competition great is that it’s designed to inspire and challenge talented young mathematicians from primary schools across the country.

 The tasks set are quite different from the sorts of activities you might do at school, so this only adds to the fun!
 I like that as well as being judged on your individual problem-solving skills you will also be assessed for how well you work as a team – another very important life skill.

 Find out more about The National Young Mathematicians’ Awards.

 As a dad, how do I support my children in maths?

 As a dad, I am very keen to ensure that my two boys, aged 5 and 3, have a good grasp of numbers from an early age.
 Quite simply, I think the best support I can give to my children is just to explore numbers with them, wherever and whenever you can and make sure it’s fun!
 For instance, when I’m in the car with my boys I often set them number related challenges – who can spot the first 30 mph sign, can they count the number of blue cars they see on the journey, can they read out the number plate on the car in front of them etc.

 What led me to invent Sum Fun?

 Without a doubt Sum Fun would never have been invented were it not for my initial love of numbers, enthusiasm to play games and passion to educate my children!

-I therefore wondered if I could find a tiles game which was numbers based, quick to play and suitable for children.
+I, therefore, wondered if I could find a tiles game that was numbers based, quick to play and suitable for children.
 I couldn’t, so I set about devising my own game and in October 2015 Sum Fun was finally launched!

-If you would like more information about Sum Fun or like to purchase the game then please visit our website at: www.sumfungames.com
+If you would like more information about Sum Fun or like to purchase the game then please visit our Sum Fun website.

 Discover more interesting posts from our blog